FERC Opinion 594 Base ROE Decision

 Midpoint

-The FERC also ordered refunds for the 15-month refund period associated with the first complaint and from October 16, 2014 through to the date that Opinion No. 594 was issued.
-Thus, the first refund component is based on the difference between the 11.14% base ROE and 9.57% ROE and the second component is based on the difference between 10.57% base ROE and 9.57% base ROE.
+FERC also ordered refunds for the 15-month period associated with the first complaint, and for the period from October 16, 2014, through the date that Opinion No. 594 was issued.
+Thus, the first refund component is based on the difference between the 11.14% base ROE and the 9.57% base ROE, and the second component is based on the difference between the 10.57% base ROE and the 9.57% base ROE.

 Sept 2011